boruncele/Last_Project_Fork_CB/README.md

 V2- Added filters like:
 - MonthsWithNot30Days = ["february", "april", " june", "september", "november"]
 - Invalid data : city, months, days
+V3 Added friend to make it seem personal

 ### Files used
 Include the files used